Understand the potential of your compound to be a substrate of the BCRP efflux transporter using our BCRP substrate identification assay.

 The International Transporter Consortium1, the EMA guideline2 and the draft FDA guidance3 recommend investigating BCRP due to BCRP’s clinical importance in the absorption and disposition of drugs.

 Please provide an overview of Cyprotex's BCRP substrate identification assay.

 Bidirectional transport studies are one of the preferred ‘industry standard’ methodologies used to identify drugs as substrates of BCRP and are the current recommended approach indicated by the regulatory authorities.
 The Caco-2 cell line is a commonly used in vitro model for identifying BCRP substrates.
-The cells are seeded on a Multiscreen™ plate (Millipore, MA, USA) and form a confluent monolayer over 20 days prior to the experiment.
+The cells are seeded on a multiwell-insert plate and form a confluent monolayer over 18-22 days prior to the experiment (screening or regulatory assays are conducted on 20 or 18-22 days post-seeding, respectively).
 The test article is then added to either the apical or basolateral side of a confluent monolayer of the cells and permeability is measured by monitoring its appearance on the opposite side of the membrane using LC-MS/MS.

 The permeability coefficient (Papp) is calculated from the following equation:

 Where dQ/dt is the rate of permeation of the drug across the cells, C0 is the donor concentration at time zero and A is the area of the cell monolayer.

 An efflux ratio is calculated from the mean apical to basolateral (A-B) Papp data and basolateral to apical (B-A) Papp data.